safia-habib/UnbreakablePipelineSource/README.md

 *Azure Repos:* Source control repository for the test application.
 You can read more on Azure Repos [here](https://docs.microsoft.com/en-us/azure/devops/repos/?view=vsts).
 *Azure Pipelines:* Creating CI/CD pipelines for deploying the test application.
 You can read more on Azure Devops Pipelines [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/index?view=vsts).

+## Documentation:
+Find the Step by Step implementation attached to the Github in Unbreakable Azure Devops Pipeline using Dynatrace.pptx We did a Performance Clinic with Andreas Grabner.
+The slides are attached to the Github repo as PerformanceClinic_UnbreakablePipeline_Azure.pptx and the full video is available [here](https://www.youtube.com/watch?v=YCdIU_16_KE)

 ## Additional Utilities –

 **Azure Devops Extension:** Deployed in Azure Marketplace: Contains –